-- (4) Reflects immediate vesting and settlement of all deferred dividend equivalents associated with unvested RSUs and PUs (assuming unvested RSUs and PUs will not be assumed or substituted in connection with the change in control). - (5) Reflects immediate vesting and settlement of all unvested PFAs assuming the pre-defined performance criteria is achieved at the target level performance (assuming unvested PFAs will not be assumed or substituted in connection with the change in control).
-The PFAs provide for an additional payment to mitigate the impact of any federal excise tax that may be triggered in connection with a change in control of the Company.
-However, we have determined that no such additional payment would have been required if the change in control had occurred on September 30, 2017. - (6) Reflects immediate vesting and settlement of all deferred dividend equivalents associated with unvested PFAs (to the extent the pre-defined performance criteria is expected to be achieved at the target level of performance).
+- (3) Assumes unvested RSUs and PUs, and related dividend equivalents, will be assumed or substituted in connection with the change in control. - (4) Reflects immediate vesting and settlement of all unvested PFAs assuming the change in control is a result of a non-Hagedorn family third-party transaction and further assuming the pre-defined performance criteria is achieved (performance is estimated as of the end of the 2018 fiscal year using actual performance through FY18 plus target performance for the remaining years of the performance period).
+As of September 30, 2018, the PFAs included a gross-up provision that would provide an additional payment to mitigate the impact of any federal excise tax that may be triggered in connection with a change in control of the Company.
+However, we have determined that no such additional payment would have been required if the change in control had occurred on September 30, 2018.
+In December 2018, the Compensation Committee decided to remove this gross-up provision from the PFAs and has initiated action to amend each of the individual PFA award agreements prospectively to reflect that there will be no excise tax gross-up. - (5) Reflects immediate vesting and settlement of all deferred dividend equivalents associated with unvested PFAs assuming the pre-defined performance criteria is achieved (performance is estimated as of the end of the 2018 fiscal year using actual performance through FY18 plus target performance for the remaining years of the performance period).